 Stay within your budget in Hong Kong

 • Stay at Chungking Mansions (at Tsim Sha Tsui) or Sincere House (at Mong Kok), there are plenty of Guesthouses & Hostels to choose from

-• We really recommend booking through Airbnb (use our code and get $25/£30 discount on your booking).
+• We really recommend booking through Airbnb.
+Get $25/£30 discount on your booking using our code.
 You can get great deals for a private room or the entire flat, if you prefer

 • Avoid staying at Hong Kong Island; it is expensive compared to the other areas

 • Look out for local restaurants, meals can cost HKD$25/USD$3/GBP£2 around Kowloon Peninsula